-According to research from Queen Mary University, US, adding more vitamin D to your diet could prevent millions of cold and flu cases every single year.
-Our bodies naturally take in vitamin D from the sun, however, it’s thought that people living in the UK don’t get enough of it due to the mostly rainy and cloudy weather.
+According to the NHS, supplementing your diet with vitamin D tablets could help to prevent minor illnesses during the winter.
+Our bodies naturally take in vitamin D from the sun, however, it’s thought that people living in the UK don’t get enough of it in the winter months due to the mostly rainy and cloudy weather.
 Therefore, taking vitamin D throughout winter could improve your immunity.

 How to prevent cold and flu in toddlers